Education-Victory/promptio/docs/technical/Algorithm.md

 """

 - The key points you provide should not more than five, and each should not be more than 10 words long.
-- The key points you provide should be based solely on the textual description of the question, without excessive speculation.
+- The key points you provide should be based solely on the textual description of the problem, without excessive speculation.

 """